loading ...

 HISTORY

 In this tragic opera feelings of the worthlessness of life are explored.
 Faust feels there must be something better for him and thinks he has found this with his love for a younger woman, Marguerite.
 His actions, however, leave her ill and at death's door.
-In exchange for her redemption, Faust sells his soul to Mephistopheles, or the devil, not realising the implications.
+In exchange for her redemption, Faust sells his soul to Mephistopheles, or the devil, not realizing the implications.

 Read more Read more